-193519Reflecting existing evidence of a negative impact on physical activity during the pandemic in this group,19 36 participants with disabilities were around 3.5 times more likely to not exercise at all than participants with no disabilities.
+Even before the pandemic people with disabilities were more likely to be physically inactive than people with no disabilities (39.8% vs 20.5%).19 In contrast, 25.6% of participants in the current study reported not exercising at all in the 3 weeks before the study.
+This is perhaps unsurprising considering the impact of the pandemic on exercise.
+One Norwegian study reported that 66% of their participants with physical disabilities reported a decrease in exercise during the pandemic compared to pre-pandemic times.35 While people with disabilities have been found to be more likely to report a negative impact of the pandemic on their ability to exercise due to health concerns and lack of exercise space,19 a decrease in physical activity (doing at least 30 min of physical activity 5 times a week) was found in both groups, from 26% to 23% between April and September 2020 among people with disabilities and from 36% to 31% among people with no disabilities.
+In contrast, 46.2% of participants with disabilities reported that they had participated in some kind of exercise at least 3-4 times a week in the current study.
+This is considerably higher and may relate to the lower exercise frequency given in the response and to the fact that exercise was not defined in the current study, which may have resulted in different definitions of exercise for different participants.
+Reflecting existing evidence of a negative impact on physical activity during the pandemic in this group,19 36 participants with disabilities were around 3.5 times more likely to not exercise at all than participants with no disabilities.
 This may reflect challenges imposed by lockdown restrictions including disruption to public transport and reduced access to professional and social support for attending gyms,36 and existing barriers to physical activity.19 37 The most common types of disability in this sample were visual impairment/blindness, disability affecting mobility and mental health conditions.
+Participants with impaired mobility were more likely to be physically inactive (no exercise at all) than those with VI (n=9, 45.0% compared to n=3, 11.5%) and less likely to have participated in regular exercise (3-4 times a week) (n=8, 40.0% compared to n=16, 61.5%).
+However, it must be noted that it was not possible to control for comorbidity and some participants may have both types of disability.
 Severe visual impairment, fear of falling, inaccessible facilities and lack of inclusive environments are just a few factors known to minimise time spent exercising in those with visual impairment.38-40 Participants with mobility-related disabilities may be less likely to participate in frequent regular exercise compared to other impairments, such as hearing impairment.41 Encouragingly, at least three quarters in both groups reported getting some form of exercise and a majority of participants in each group reported exercising 3-4 times a week.
 One year into the pandemic, this may suggest an adaptation to the restrictions on exercise imposed by the pandemic.
 It may also reflect the presence of participants recruited through contacts in the sight loss and military sectors.
 Members of the charity Blind Veterans UK, for example, were actively supported to participate in sports and recreational activities during the pandemic through remotely delivered exercise sessions.